Cornus (Shan Zhu Yu)

 Cornus is native to China, Korea, and Japan.
 It prefers the woodland regions of East Asia from China to Korea.
 The Western species, Cornus florida, is native to various parts of the United States.

-Parts Most Frequently Used: Bark, Root Bark, Fruit, Rarely the Leaves
+Parts Most Frequently Used: Bark, Root Bark, Fruit, Rarely the Leaf

 Flavors/Temps: Sour, Slightly Warm